 220 volts (round two-pin plugs).

 Yes, there are buses and taxis.
 You can also rent a car (check the local car rental companies for information).

 The area of Graciosa island is 60.66 square kilometers (approximately 23.42 square miles).

 4,391 people, according to the last census of 2011.

 How do I travel to Graciosa island?

-By boat – between islands (seasonal, from May to September): Atlanticoline SA.
+Atlanticoline SA – between islands (seasonal, from May to September)

 How is the weather in Graciosa island?

 The climate is mild temperate.
 Temperatures: average high 19°C/66°F. Average low 14°C/57.2°F.

 When is the best time to visit Graciosa island?